-In 2018, BYC had a NESA inspection for the renewal of registration for Years 7 to 12, accreditation for RoSA and HSC and recognition as a special school.
-The results were continued registration until 31st December 2023.
+In June 2023, BYC had a NESA inspection for the renewal of registration for Years 7 to 12, accreditation for RoSA and HSC and continued recognition as a Special Assistance School.
+The results were continued registration until 31st December 2028.
 Since the renewal of our registration, BYC has continued to focus on nurturing individual talents, personal growth and the full potential of each student in the following ways: